adambard/learnxinyminutes-docs/tcsh.html.markdown

 # The first line of the script is the "shebang" which tells the system how to
 # execute the script (see http://en.wikipedia.org/wiki/Shebang_(Unix))
 #
-# In most cases you'll use `#!/bin/tcsh -f', because `-f' option does not load
+# In most cases you'll use '#!/bin/tcsh -f', because '-f' option does not load
 # any resource or start-up files, or perform any command hashing, and thus
 # starts faster.

 # --- the echo command --------------------------------------------------------
-# The `echo' writes each word to the shell's standard output, separated by
+# The 'echo' writes each word to the shell's standard output, separated by
 # spaces and terminated with a newline.
 The shell's standard output it is the
 # terminal screen but can be also a file or a pipe-line.
 #